 19. Failing Multiple Times to Become a Chartered Accountant and Working in Bangkok and China

 Does failure in exams mean you will be a failure in life?
 Surely NOT.

-Most of my friends had already qualified as a CA and were working in MNC’s, Big 4s and reputed companies drawing lakhs of rupees as income and here I was earning only INR 8K per month.
+Most of my friends had already qualified as CAs and were working for MNCs, Big 4s, and other reputable firms, whereas I was only earning INR 8K per month.

-I did feel left behind but these things never stopped me from achieving my dream.
-The societal pressure was at the peak.
+I did feel left behind, but these things never stopped me from achieving my dream.
+The social pressure was at its peak.
 Some people made fun of me.

 Even after all this, I never let my dreams go haywire.

-Fast forwarding, even after all the exam failures I got an opportunity in Bangkok and now in China in one of the best companies
+Fast forwarding, even after all the exam failures, I got an opportunity in Bangkok, and now I’m in China with one of the best companies.

-You can read my journey: From failing in exams to becoming a CA to working in China
+You can read about my journey, which included failing exams, becoming a CA, and working in China.